SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

 ![Track the ride](./Resources/trackTheRide.png)

-__*Note:*__
+>__*Note:*__
-1. ETA calculation involves several steps which will get covered in the __Book A Cab__ high level design.
+>1.
+ETA calculation involves several steps which will get covered in the __Book A Cab__ high level design.
-2. __The map, ETA__ and __distance(in miles)__ in the above images are considered as an example.
+>2. __The map, ETA__ and __distance(in miles)__ in the above images are considered as an example.
 You can re-consider these factors as per your convenience.
-3. There can be more cases during this tracking process.
+>3.
+There can be more cases during this tracking process.
 Some of them are-
-    - Mark may change his pick-up location during __Wait For The Cab__ period.
+>    - Mark may change his pick-up location during __Wait For The Cab__ period.
 In this case-
-        - Server can notify both Mark and John about the dynamic change of John's ETA to Mark's location along with distance to reach.
+>        - Server can notify both Mark and John about the dynamic change of John's ETA to Mark's location along with distance to reach.
-        - Server can give heads-up to John about Mark's new pick up location.
+>        - Server can give heads-up to John about Mark's new pick up location.
-    - Server can suggest __alternate ways__ to reach drop-off location by considering various factors, such as ETA, distance, traffic e.t.c.
+>    - Server can suggest __alternate ways__ to reach drop-off location by considering various factors, such as ETA, distance, traffic e.t.c.
-    - __During the trip__, Mark may change his __drop-off location__.
+>    - __During the trip__, Mark may change his __drop-off location__.
 In this case-
-        - Server can re-calculate ETA to the drop-off location along with relevant changes, such as price, alternate routes e.t.c.
+>        - Server can re-calculate ETA to the drop-off location along with relevant changes, such as price, alternate routes e.t.c.
-        - Server can notify these changes to both Mark and John.
+>        - Server can notify these changes to both Mark and John.

 ## API Design :View Ride History